dlgeorge/dlgeorge.github.io/_projects/2020-01-08-dclaw-project.md

 ### code

 D-Claw is built on top of Clawpack v4.x code.
 It is a generalization, or extension, of the v4.x GeoClaw code, incorporating GeoClaw's numerical algorithms for general free-surface flows over topography.
-However, D-Claw solves an extended two-phase (solid-fluid) shallow-flow model (see below).
+However, D-Claw solves an extended two-phase (solid-fluid) shallow-flow model (see more below).

 The current version of D-Claw v4.x is available at github: [www.github.com/dlgeorge/D-Claw](www.github.com/dlgeorge/D-Claw).
 Merging D-Claw's features into the current Clawpack v5.x code is planned in the future.

 ### mathematical model

-The two-phase granular-fluid model implemented in D-Claw is based on mathematical models developed by Richard Iverson and Dave George at the USGS.
+The two-phase granular-fluid model implemented in D-Claw is based on mathematical models developed by [Richard Iverson]() and Dave George at the USGS.
 This model combines principles from fluid, solid, and soil mechanics.
-A unique feature of the model is the coupled evolution of the solid-grain concentration and the basal pore-fluid pressure, which mediates the coulomb effective stress.
+A unique feature of the model is the coupled evolution of the solid-grain concentration and the basal pore-fluid pressure, based on the principles of granular dilatancy.
+This co-evolution mediates the coulomb effective stress and hence the mobility of the flow.
 The resulting non-linear system of PDEs is a strictly hyperbolic system, similar to the more basic shallow water equations.
-The development of this model was informed by controlled experiments conducted and the USGS debris-flow flume over the last ~ 25 years.
-The aim of those experiments was to investigate the complex physics of debris-flow initiation and mobility.
-For details see publications below.
+The development of this model was informed by controlled experiments conducted at the USGS debris-flow flume over the last ~ 25 years.
+The aim of those experiments was to investigate the complex physics of debris flows, including their initiation and mobility.
+For more details see publications below.

 ---